docsmatter/docsmatter.org-obsolete/content/post/jira-release-notes-in-release-management-app.md

 * Create at least one release.
 In our example, we'll create the release notes for a standard Jira release.
 Along with standard Jira releases, the **Release Management** app allows you to create the so-called virtual versions that can be based on a JQL query or on an Epic.

-Once you are done with steps above, do the following:
+Once you are done with the steps above, do the following:

 > If you've already configured one or more release boards in the **Release Management** app, you can skip the first three steps.